-Notwithstanding the importance of these two aspects of a “crisis” of modernity, the withdrawal of the Roman political-theology (the third venue of a lost tradition) represents a central issue for discussion.
+Notwithstanding the importance of these two aspects of modern “crisis,” the withdrawal of Roman political theology (the third locus of a lost tradition) represents a key point of discussion.
 The centrality of politics in Arendt’s writings from the 1960s is well documented.
-Especially in her political writings from that time Arendt accentuates an identification between the world in which human beings live and the “political world”, and vice versa, between “wordlessness” and the being “apolitical.”
-The concept of the “political” indicates somewhat loosely a “togetherness of men in speech and in action” as she had repeatedly put it.
-In this particular sense the political world which we share is equivalent to the world in which we live.
-All our thoughts, behaviors, actions and interactions are conditions by the political “togetherness” and this includes for Arendt also human thinking – perhaps the most personal, intimate and individualistic feature of the western tradition (“inherent in the philosophical experience” from Athens to modernity) – which she compartmentalizes within the arena of human politics.
+She strongly identifies the world in which human beings live with the “political world,” while conversely linking “wordlessness” with the state of being “apolitical.”
+The concept of the “political” indicates somewhat loosely a “togetherness of men in speech and in action” as she repeatedly put it.
+In this particular sense, the political world that we share is equivalent to the world in which we live.
+All our thoughts, behaviors, actions, and interactions are conditioned by political “togetherness” and for Arendt this also includes human thinking – perhaps the most personal, intimate, and individualistic feature of the western tradition (“inherent in the philosophical experience” from Athens to modernity) – which she compartmentalizes within the arena of human politics.

-Notable, however, is the importance of theology to this delineation of politics.
-Here again we may speak of a reconceptualization of theological concepts because her definition of the political sphere of action simply harks back to the Roman political-theology in which the “immediate revealed presence of the gods” is central.
-Those are the Romans who Arendt defines already in her The Human Condition, as the “most political” people and for whom, living signified the being among humans (inter homines esse).
-And it is the Roman religious (and for Arendt republican) experience of godly revelation that presented the interchangeability between “the world” in which we live and the “political world” that joins people together.
+However, the importance of theology to this conception of politics is fundamental.
+Here again we may speak of a reconceptualization of theological concepts because Arendt’s definition of the political sphere of action simply harks back to Roman political theology in which the “immediate revealed presence of the gods” is central.
+These are the Romans who Arendt already defines in The Human Condition as the “most political” people, for whom living signified being among human beings (inter homines esse).
+Furthermore, it was the Roman religious (and for Arendt republican) experience of divine revelation that made the “the world” in which we live and the “political world” that joins people together interchangeable.

 In such a way, the concept of the political is redolent of theology, an argument that may also be extended to include Arendt’s reflection on Heidegger’s notion of Miteinandersein.
-As Immanuel Levinas for example noted the preposition “mit” (with) describes a human relationship of being “side by side, around something, around a common term and more precisely, for Heidegger, around truth.”
-In pointing to how the notion of “with” reverberates its original Roman-Augustinian sources, however, Arendt seems to suggest Roman origins of such a terminology.
-Particularly in the case of Augustin’s theology, the Roman association between truth and revelation is endowed with the capacity to secure human communality with the gods’ willing approval.
+As Immanuel Levinas noted, the preposition “mit” (with) describes the social relation of being “side by side, around something, around a common term and more precisely, for Heidegger, around truth.”
+When she points out that the notion of “with” reverberates with its original Roman-Augustinian sources, however, Arendt seems to suggest that this terminology has Roman origins.
+Particularly in the case of Augustine’s theology, the Roman association between truth and revelation entails the capacity to secure human communality with the gods’ willing approval.